-- 4. Members will be permitted to move motions from the floor but should give the credit union advance notice in order permit a smooth and efficient management of this process, as the meeting is being held remotely.
-Please send by email to agm2021@linkcu.ie before 5.30pm on Friday 10th December 2021. - 5.
-Members will be invited to submit questions to the board via "Q&A" button on the toolbar in the Zoom Webinar and the board will address these during the AGM. - 6.
-All reports to the membership must be proposed and seconded by members present at the AGM. - 7.
+- 4. Members will be permitted to move motions from the floor but should give the Credit Union advance notice in order to permit a smooth and efficient management of this process, as the meeting is being held remotely.
+Please send by email to sgm2022@linkcu.ie before 5.30pm on Wednesday 5th October 2022. - 5.
+Members will be invited to submit questions to the Board via "Q&A" button on the toolbar in the Zoom Webinar and the Board will address these during the SGM. - 6.
+Any Special Resolution to be decided upon by vote at the SGM shall, unless otherwise expressly provided for by law or the rules, be decided upon by 75% majority of those present and voting by a show of hands.
+Voting is by electronic means - 7.
 A proposer of a motion may speak for such period as shall be at the discretion of the Chair of the meeting and shall have the right of reply before the motion is put to the meeting for a vote. - 8.
 The Chair shall have the absolute right to decide at any time when a motion has been sufficiently discussed.